Doresimon/my-ref/Pairing Based Crypto/Pairing for beginner.md

 the simplest and most efficient cases, on elliptic curves.

-The groups G1 and G2 are defined in `E(Fq^k)`, and the target group GT is defined in the multiplicative group *Fqk, so we usually write G1 and G2 `additively`, whilst we write GT `multiplicatively`
+The groups G1 and G2 are defined in `E(Fq^k)`, and the target group GT is defined in the multiplicative group *Fq^k, so we usually write G1 and G2 `additively`, whilst we write GT `multiplicatively`

 for scalars a, b ∈ Z